HEAL/heal-metadata-schemas/variable-level-metadata-schema/README.md

 1. specifying the schema version that represents the vlmd document (`schemaVersion`)
 2. specifying other data dictionary level properties such as `standardsMappings[0].instrument`

+### csv and json vlmd document file naming

+File names for json and csv translations of a vlmd document SHOULD have the same stem name (eg `my-heal-dd.csv` and `my-heal-dd.json`)

 ## Considerations

 Please use github issues for any additional considerations.
 See additional comments above.